As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

-All it takes is one person with a cold or nasty bug to get on a ship and make contact with some of the common areas for it to spread through a great deal of the cruise ship and its occupants.
+All it takes is one person with a cold or nasty bug to get on a ship and make contact with some of the communal areas for it to spread through a great deal of the cruise ship and its occupants.

 By following some basic cleanliness and hygiene tips, we can all do our best to limit the spread of any potential bugs that might be lurking.
-To avoid colds, flus and stomach bugs, abide by the following tips.
+To avoid colds, flus, and stomach bugs, abide by the following tips.

 Wash Your Hands Regularly

-Making sure you wash your hands regularly is the best way to not to spread any nasty bugs like Norovirus.
+Making sure you wash your hands regularly is the best way to not spread any nasty bugs like Norovirus.
 It is also the best way to put your mind at ease that you have done everything you can to protect yourself, as well as those around you.
 Thoroughly washing your hands with warm water and antibacterial soap for around 20 to 30 seconds is the best way and is more effective than the use of hand sanitizers alone.

-Once you have washed your hands as well as you possibly can, be sure to use a paper towel to dry your hands and turn off the tap.
+Once you have washed your hands as well as you can, be sure to use a paper towel to dry your hands and turn off the tap.
 Most cruise ships have paper towels dispensers and little bins available in the restroom so that you can open the doors without having to touch the potentially nasty door handles.

 Pack Hand Sanitizer and Disinfectant

-Keeping disinfectant spray or surface cleaners in your stateroom/cabin will allow you to better clean the things that are most likely to be over-handled by cruisers, like the remote and door handles to the bathroom and also the doorknobs to the cupboard, wardrobes and your balcony if you are lucky enough to have one.
+Keeping disinfectant spray or surface cleaners in your stateroom/cabin will allow you to better clean the things that are most likely to be over-handled by cruisers, like the remote and door handles to the bathroom and the doorknobs to the cupboard, wardrobes, and your balcony if you are lucky enough to have one.
 It might seem a little over the top, but when protecting yourself against nasty bugs it doesn't hurt to go the extra mile.
 At the very least, you can help put your mind at ease, knowing that you have taken every step you can to protect yourself and your family.

 A hand sanitizer that contains at the very least 60% alcohol content is also helpful for those times when you cannot wash your hands immediately, like when at a port without full or clean facilities and in simple day-to-day tasks like using a handrail, opening doors and pressing the buttons for the elevator.
 There are other things that are frequently touched, like utensils, ATMs and arcade and casino machines that are worth bearing in mind.

 It is also worthwhile to be mindful of your actions and try to limit how much you touch your face as you might accidentally infect yourself.
-Given the average person can touch their face up to 3000 times a day, it is good to be aware of this habit.
+Given the average person can touch their face up to three thousand times a day, it is good to be aware of this habit.
 Having a hand sanitizer always at hand will also help you protect yourself in those areas of the ship where you might not have access to the ship-provided sanitizers, like the dining room and specialty restaurants; once you enter, they do not offer further hand sanitization till you leave after your meal, which means you're slightly exposed when handling surfaces like chairs and menus that could potentially have been held by hundreds of people over each cruise.